Danylo

 BIOGRAPHY

-At the Opera studio of the Oper Frankfurt Danylo was working with Eytan Pessen, Neil Shicoff, Hedwig Fassbender, Michał Goławski.
-He was also a member of the Akademia Operowa of the Polish National Theater in Warsaw (2017, studied with Matthias Rexroth) and L’Académie de Opéra National de Paris (2017-2019).
-In Paris, he appeared in Boesman's Reigen, the Kurt Weill Story, as Dr Falke in Die Fledermaus, the Hunter in Rusalka and Junius in The Rape of Lucretia.
+Danylo was a member of the Opera Studio at Oper Frankfurt, where he worked with Eytan Pessen, Neil Shicoff, Hedwig Fassbender, and Michał Goławski.
+He was also part of the Akademia Operowa at the Polish National Theater in Warsaw (2017, studying with Matthias Rexroth) and L’Académie de l’Opéra National de Paris (2017–2019).

 video Gallery